-The proposed bill, if enacted, would significantly amend existing statutes regarding agency rulemaking in Arizona.
-It would require agencies to submit proposed rules to the Office of Economic Opportunity (OEO) for review if they are estimated to increase regulatory costs by more than $100,000 within five years.
+The proposed bill, if enacted, would amend current statutes related to agency rulemaking by introducing new requirements for legislative ratification of proposed rules that significantly increase regulatory costs.
+Specifically, it would require agencies to submit proposed rules estimated to increase costs by more than $100,000 to the Office of Economic Opportunity (OEO) for review.
 If the OEO confirms that the costs will exceed $500,000, the rule cannot take effect until the Legislature ratifies it.
-Additionally, the OEO must submit the proposed rule to the Administrative Rules Oversight Committee (AROC) at least 30 days before the next legislative session, and AROC is tasked with submitting the rule to the Legislature as soon as practicable.
-The bill also allows any legislator to sponsor legislation for ratification, prohibits agencies from filing final rules without legislative approval, and mandates termination of proposed rulemaking if not ratified within the session.
+Additionally, the bill mandates that the OEO submit the proposed rule to the Administrative Rules Oversight Committee (AROC) at least 30 days before the next legislative session, and AROC must then present the rule to the Legislature as soon as practicable.

 House Engrossed Version: 41-1049, 41-1049.01